 Tag: wolf

 Will the wolves be howling at the moon?
 If you look to the sky on Jan.
-6, you will see the first full moon of 2023.
-The full moon in January is traditionally known as the “Wolf” Moon.
+25, you will see a full moon traditionally known as the “Wolf” Moon.
 According to The Old Farmer’s Almanac, the names for full moons come from a number of places, including Native American groups, colonial Americans or other traditional North American names passed down through generations.
 The name of the January moon is derived from wolves, which tend to howl more often in the winter months.
 So why do wolves howl?
-To find their pack …
+To find their pack members and communicate with them in many different ways, …

 Once upon a time there were two wolf species: red wolves and gray wolves.
 Neither of them were “big and bad,” but they were often feared by humans.
 Over time, more and more were hunted.
 By 1940 gray wolves were decimated in the American wild and by the 1970s, so were red wolves.
 It was time for the story’s hero to step in.
 “Humans have a long history of blaming predators for problems, like wolves and grizzly bears,” says Marc Heinzman, zoological curator at Northwest Trek.
 “But scientific data shows that’s just not true in all cases.”
 While it’s true …